 Mitigating Cyber Threats

 Cyber threats are becoming increasingly sophisticated and having a robust website backup strategy can save your business from potential disaster.
 Cyberattacks such as ransomware, where malicious software encrypts a victim's files and demands a ransom for their return, can hold a business's website hostage.
-In such cases, a recent backup can allow you to restore your website without capitulating to the attackers' demands.
+In these cases, a recent backup can allow you to restore your website without capitulating to the attackers' demands.

 In 2019, the city of Baltimore experienced a crippling ransomware attack that shut down many of its systems (source).
 The lack of an effective backup strategy caused the city to lose significant amounts of data permanently and to incur millions of dollars in recovery costs.
 This incident serves as a stark reminder of the importance of website backups in defending against cyber threats.